SRI-AIC/valet/docs/VRCoordinators.md

 Conceptually, some matches from the input stream are "passed through" the filter while others are blocked.
-In practice, from an [API](VRAPI.md) standpoint, new match object instances are generated, but they always have the same extent as the nominally passed-through input stream matches.
+In practice, from an [API](VRAPI.md) standpoint, new match object instances are generated, but they always have the same extent as the nominally passed-through input stream matches, and those input stream matches are stored as submatches of the new match instance.

 ### Underscore Expression